StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Experiment

-Although our proposed approach can significantly boost the zero-shot performance of LLMs, it still underperforms state-of-the-art full-data supervised-tuned methods.
-To systemically analyze the shortcomings of our approach, we first select three datasets (\ie WebQSP, WTQ, and Spider) with different types of structured data, and randomly sample 50 error cases from each dataset.
-Then, we manually examine these failures and classify them into five categories as:
+\paratitle{Error Analysis.} To systemically analyze the shortcomings of our approach, we first select three datasets (\ie WebQSP, WTQ, and Spider) with different types of structured data, and randomly sample 100 error cases from each dataset.
+Then, we manually examine these failures and classify them into five categories:

 $\bullet$ \textbf{Selection Error}: the relevant information has not been selected by the LLM.

 $\bullet$ \textbf{Reasoning Error}: given the extracted relevant information, the LLM fails to generate the ground-truth answer or SQL.